Canon 20D vs Nikon D70

 - More heavily discounted: Has been on the market for longer (launched in January 2004).

-If the number of relative strengths (bullet points above) is taken as a guide, the 20D is the clear winner of the match-up (11 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 20D is the clear winner of the match-up (12 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 20D vs Nikon D70